GoogleCloudPlatform/cloud-sql-proxy-operator/README.md

 # Cloud SQL Proxy Operator

-*Warning*: This project is in Public Preview, and may contain breaking changes before it becomes Generally Available.

 Cloud SQL Proxy Operator is an open-source Kubernetes operator that automates most of the intricate steps needed to connect a workload in a kubernetes cluster to Cloud SQL databases.